A Geometric Characterization of Observability in Inertial Parameter Identification: Special Case Extension to Closed Kinematic Loops: Joint Motors

+\subsub{Simplified conditions} We simplify the mapping condition \eqref{eq:mapping_rotor} using symmetry via \eqref{eq:symmetric_inertia}, acknowledging that $\Xqpq$ is full rank, and allowing $\qqdot$ to take any value.
+For the momentum condition \eqref{eq:momentum_rotor}, we first post-multiply with $\Xpqq$.
+We then recognize that $\vPhim\T\Xmpq=\vPhim\T\Xmpz$ since the motor rotation does not change the motor axis, and note $\Xmqq=\Xmpz\Xpqq$ is a transform from joint 2 to the motor.
+Finally, for the torque condition, we use \eqref{eq:mot_PhiIPhi}.
+In summary, the mapping, momentum, and torque conditions are

+where the mapping condition reverts to the two-body case from Sec.~\ref{sec:Floating_Two_Body}, while the momentum and torque conditions retain the rotor inertia terms.

-Since $\delta I_{zz_\mot}$ is the only parameter appearing for the motor, it can add one additional identifiable parameter at most.
-However, there are conditions when the rotor inertia cannot be identified.
-The only way \eqref{eq:mot_cond_1} and \eqref{eq:mot_cond_2} can be satisfied simultaneously is if
+Since $\dIzzm$ is the only parameter appearing for the motor, it can at most add this one additional identifiable parameter.
+However, if both conditions \eqref{eq:mot_momentum} and \eqref{eq:mot_torque} are satisfied, $\dIzzm$ can be transferred to $\dIp$ and it becomes unidentifiable.